 The Thermal Baths in Bursa and Çekirge

-The sources of the hot springs, known in ancient times as “Basilika,” are very likely remnants of the Roman period when construction of the hot springs was fırst begun.
-But, all these edifices have-like the Byzantine empire vanished.
+The sources of the hot springs, known in ancient times as “Basilika,” are very likely remnants of the Roman period when the first construction of the hot springs began.
+But, all these edifices have-like the Byzantine Empire, vanished.
 Sultan Murad I had a thermal bath erected in Bursa, with re-used construction materials.
-Besides the bath, he also had the fırst mosque constructed on the premises of which his own tomb is located.
-The baths today are now used mainly by the Turks, especially from April to June and in the months of August and September.
+Besides the bath, he also had the first mosque constructed on the premises of which his own tomb is located.
+The baths today are now used mainly by Turks, especially from April to June and in the months of August and September.

-After following the road on the west side of the city that goes to Çekirge for seven minutes, you enter a secondary road on the right and then turning to the left immediately in four minutes you will reach the Great and Small Sulfurous baths (Kükürtlü) in the locale called Bademli.
+After following the road on the west side of the city that goes to Çekirge for seven minutes, you enter a secondary road on the right and then turning to the left immediately, in a total of four minutes, you will reach the Great and Small Sulfurous baths (Kükürtlü) in the locale called Bademli.

-Almost all bathing facilities in the East exhibit the same characteristics.
+Almost all bathing facilities, in the East, exhibit the same characteristics.
 A largish area is found at the entrance, where one can dress and undress, in the center of which is a marble basin.
-Available for the bath are rooms of varying size, pools in the rooms which are cleaned every afternoon, sweating compartments and small rooms for relaxation and refreshment after the bath, which are a little better furnished.
+In the baths are rooms of varying size, pools in the rooms which are cleaned every afternoon, sweating compartments and small rooms for relaxation and refreshment after the bath, which are a little better furnished.
 All rooms are domed and covered with glass to obtain the sunlight.

-When you continue northward on the secondary road, you will arrive in a few minutes at the prettiest of the resorts, that of Yeni Thermal Springs.
+When you continue northward on the secondary road, you will arrive, in a few minutes time, at the prettiest of the resorts; The Yeni Thermal Springs.
 According to the inscription at the entrance, it was built by Rüstem Pasha, the grand vizir of Sultan Süleyman the Magnificent.
-The structure in terms of both its architectural features and marbles and glazed tiles is very attractive.
+The structure, in terms of both its architectural features and marbles and glazed tiles, is very attractive.
 The dressing room area and resting rooms are at the front of the building beneath two domes; there are also side rooms, a hot section and, at the back beneath a dome, a pool with a radius of 8 meters.
-On the right (east) side of the Yeni Thermal Springs Bath is situated Kaynarca Thermal Springs Bath, a small “women’s hot springs.”
-A little below Kaynarca, on the left, on the other side of the old road, is thermal bath erected by Kara Mustafa Pasha.
+On the right (east) side of the Yeni Thermal Springs Bath, there is the Kaynarca Thermal Springs Bath, a small “women’s hot springs.”
+A little below Kaynarca, on the left, on the other side of the old road, there is the thermal bath erected by Kara Mustafa Pasha.

-The water of these hot springs are rich in magnesium and are crystal clear (which why they are known as “Silver Waters.”)
+The water of these hot springs is rich in magnesium and are crystal clear (which is why they are known as “Silver Waters.”)